headersalreadysent/bridge/README.md

         .get("http://www.google.com")
         .asString();
     // Do something with response
-} catch (Exception e) {
+} catch (BridgeException e) {
-    // An error occurred OR response code was not 200 OK }
+    // See the 'Error Handling' section for information on how to process BridgeExceptions int reason = e.reason();
+}
 ```